Agent Integration

-The IB-X Knowledge Ingestion Service integrates directly with Conversational Agents to provide grounded, context-aware, and semantically relevant AI responses.
+The IB-X Knowledge Ingestion Service integrates with AI-powered activities to provide grounded, context-aware, and semantically relevant responses using organization-specific knowledge.

 Knowledge ingested through the Knowledge Ingestion Service becomes part of the semantic retrieval context associated with the owning Agent.

-During conversation, the Conversational Agent retrieves semantically relevant knowledge from its configured ingestion sources and supplies the retrieved context to the AI model before response generation.
+AI Agents and Conversational Agents can retrieve semantically relevant knowledge from their configured ingestion sources and supply the retrieved context to the AI model before response generation.

 This architecture enables Retrieval-Augmented Generation (RAG) experiences within the IB-X platform.